lakal3/VGE/docs/vk.md

 Vulkan in multi threaded.
 However, most of vk and Vulkan objects are not thread safe.
 You must use mutex or other mechanism to synchronize access.

 So you can render two separate image concurrently without synchronization using different set of Vulkan objects.
-But you can't use same object in multiple coroutines without external synchronization.
+You can't use same object in multiple coroutines without external synchronization.

 API document will tell if some method is safe for concurrent access.